-Health and social services policy are complex topics and involve difficult decisions that must balance the interests of several constituencies.
-Researchers at the Office of Health Data and Analytics work on projects to promote the creation of new knowledge to inform Kentucky policy makers as they make these decisions.
+Health and social services policy covers complex topics and involves difficult decisions that must balance the interests of several constituencies.
+Analysts with the Office of Data Analytics (ODA) provide oversight and strategic direction and are responsible for coordinating data analysis initiatives for the various departments that regulate health care and social services to ensure policy is consistent with long-term goals across the commonwealth.
+Researchers at ODA work on projects to promote the creation of new knowledge to inform Kentucky policymakers as they make these decisions.

 Using information collected from scientific literature and the daily operations of state government programs, these researchers produce materials for government officials to help them better understand where problems are emerging in the state, which programs are effective and which strategies have been successful in other parts of the country.
-These materials can take any form necessary, often invoving research briefs, short reports, presentations and articles in peer-reviewed academic journals.
-The research activities at the Office of Health Data and Analytics seek to simultaneously support external university-based research activities while bolstering the Cabinet’s internal capacity to deliver actionable intelligence to those who need it.
+These materials can take any form necessary, often involving research briefs, short reports, presentations and articles in peer-reviewed academic journals.
+The research activities at ODA seek to simultaneously support external university-based research activities while bolstering the cabinet’s internal capacity to deliver actionable intelligence to those who need it.